marcusradell/monadium_v1/readme.md

 - `cargo run` will run the app locally.

+- `cargo install cargo-watch` will enable you to run `cargo watch -x run`, and is the preferred way if you prefer to not TDD.

 ## Testing

 - TODO.
 Some code for testing might exist, but will be changed.